 PART F: CONDITIONS APPLYING TO WASTE DISPOSAL AND MANAGEMENT

-The Licensee shall direct all Sewage and Greywater to the Sewage Treatment Plant for treatment prior to releasing to CP1, or as otherwise approved by the Board in writing.
+The Licensee shall direct all Sewage and Greywater to the Sewage Treatment Plant for treatment prior to releasing to Collection Ponds, or as otherwise approved by the Board in writing.

-The Licensee shall direct all Contact Water from the Collection Ponds to CP1, or as otherwise approved by the Board in writing.
+The Licensee shall direct all Contact Water to the Collection Ponds or to Saline Ponds if required, or as otherwise approved by the Board in writing.

 The Discharge of Effluent from the Final Discharge Point at Monitoring Program Station MEL-14 shall be directed to Meliadine Lake through the Meliadine Lake Outfall Diffuser and shall not exceed the following Effluent quality limits: